 Also pack the essentials – insect repellant, flashlights, napkins, blankets, maybe even pillows.
 While plasticware is usually recommended for picnics, your backyard location lets you add a touch of elegance to your picnic with real cutlery that can be popped in the dishwasher afterward.

-The best part about a backyard picnic is that you can plan it for any time of day or night, since backyards don’t close like parks do.
+The best part about a backyard picnic is that you can plan it for any time of day or night since backyards don’t close as parks do.
 So whether you want to watch the sunset, the sunrise or watch clouds together, your backyard is the perfect place to enjoy a picnic (and one another) in peace and private.